v-dem/queasy-config/README.md

 * Support for default option values.
 * Support for multi-file configurations.
 You can split your config into many files as you wish without changing program code (PHP configs only).
 * Options inheritance.
 If an option is missing at current config level, it will look for this option on upper levels.
+* Unified config interface.
+You can switch to another config format without changing your code.
 * Easy to extend with other config formats.

 ### Dependencies